samanthajfern/samanthajfern/README.md

 👋 Hi, I’m Samantha.

 Perseverance and compassion are at the heart of everything I do.
-With my multifaceted experience in engineering, technology, and leadership development, I have an intense passion for product management, focusing on what matters, and above all else empowering the user’s voice 🗣
+With my multifaceted experience in engineering, technology, and leadership development, I have an intense passion for product management, focusing on what matters--empowering the user’s voice 🗣

 🌱 I’m currently...
 - ➡️ building my own website using Gatsby.js & deploying with Netlify!
 GitHub @samanthajfern